|

 Swish Pan:

-Fast pan that blurs
+Fast pan that blurs the move.

 Takes: All